 Powering the 35i model is a turbocharged 3.0-liter inline six-cylinder engine that produces 300 horsepower and 300 pound-feet of torque.
 The 35d comes with a turbocharged 3.0-liter inline-six diesel that makes 255 hp and 413 lb-ft of torque.
 The 40e is a plug-in hybrid that pairs an electric motor with a turbocharged 2.0-liter four-cylinder; the combined output is 308 hp and 332 lb-ft.
 The range-topping 50i gets a turbocharged 4.4-liter V8 good for 445 hp and 480 lb-ft of torque.
 All have an eight-speed automatic transmission.
 The 35i comes standard with rear-wheel drive (sDrive), with all-wheel drive (xDrive) optional on that model and standard on all others.

-Although the first-generation BMW X5 only sat five people, subsequent generations have offered a third-row seat, along with more cargo capacity.
+On the road, the third-generation X5 exhibits virtues such as sharp steering, competent handling, a supple ride and effortless high-speed interstate cruising.
 The interior is elegant, with solid construction and high-quality materials.
 Models with the upgraded and extended leather options are particularly impressive.
-From the driver seat, you're presented with classic BMW gauges and a large central display screen with crisp graphics.
+From the driver's seat, you're presented with classic BMW gauges and a large central display screen with crisp graphics.
 The front seats are nicely shaped and adjust for a wide range of body types.